chuckstack/pg-workflow/sql/readme.md

 # misc notes about sql

-## setting and reading json column comments/description
+## setting and reading json column comments/description (table or view)

 COMMENT ON COLUMN wf_process.name IS '{"column_label": "Name", "column_description": "Name describing the record"}';